digitalocean/marketplace-kubernetes/stacks/loki/README.md

 kubectl port-forward svc/kube-prometheus-stack-grafana 3000:80 -n kube-prometheus-stack
 ```

-Navigate to <http://localhost:80/> and login with admin and the password.
-Then, follow the instructions for adding the Loki datasource, using the URL <http://loki:3100/>.
+Navigate to <http://localhost:80/> and login with admin and the password (default credentials: admin/prom-operator).
+Then, follow the instructions for adding the Loki datasource, using the URL <http://loki.loki-stack:3100>.

 For more details about deployment status and functionality, see the [Loki tutorial](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers/blob/main/05-setup-loki-stack/README.md).